scottjustin5000/alexa-insightly/README.md

 "What tasks are due this week"

-"Which opportunities are projected this close this month"
+"Which opportunities were created this month"

 [Demo Video]()